 See Also: World Oza

-Oza (王座 Ōza), which literally means "throne", is the sixth of the seven big titles in Japanese professional Go.
-The winner's prize is ¥13,500,000 currently, sponsored by the Nihon Keizai Shinbun.
+Oza (王座 Ōza), which literally means "throne", is the second oldest of the seven big titles in Japanese professional Go.
+The winner's prize is ¥14,000,000 currently, ranking it fourth among the big seven.
+It is sponsored by the Nihon Keizai Shinbun.
 All professional players of the Nihon Ki-in and Kansai Ki-in can participate.

 The Oza shares most of its structure with the other big titles in Japan - the winner of a preliminary tournament (in this case a single knockout tournament) plays a best of five match against the previous year's title holder.
 This has been the case since the 16th Oza in 1968.
 Prior to that it was a best of three match between the final two players from the knockout tournament, making it much more difficult to be a repeat title holder (as only Hashimoto Utaro and Sakata Eio were able to achieve).